polymorphic92/apistrat/PITCHME.md

 ### We need more documentation
 * ...that's consistent.
 * ...that accounts for various versions across environments.
-* ...that's will answer most user inquiries.
+* ...that will answer most user inquiries.
 +++
 ### We need a common language
 * What's a mediation layer, a translation layer, a transportation layer...?
 * How do you define REST endpoints?
 * Is it OpenAPI v3, OpenAPI v2, or Swagger?
 +++
-### We need a way to more quickly diagnose failures?
+### We need a way to more quickly diagnose failures
 * How do I trace a specific request?
 * How can we analyze requests without needing to change the legacy infrastructure?
 * Is it a software or hardware problem?